 2017 was when Clayton introduced us to Figma.
 We haven’t looked back since.
 At the time, the innovative approach to their product features set a new standard among design tools.

-When Figma launched with features like the “google docs” collaboration feel, web-based + native app experiences and quick prototyping tools, they set the bar.
+When Figma launched with features like “Google Docs” collaboration feel, web-based + native app experiences, and quick prototyping tools, they set the bar.

 But what’s next?
 Can they keep out-innovating their competition?